-Loc Tran, DO Candidate
+Loc Tran, DO

 This is the best avenue to becoming a physician who is well versed to handle the medical needs of Appalachians.

-Tran currently holds a Bachelor of Science degree in Biological Sciences from the University of California, Davis, and a Master of Health Services Administration from St. Joseph's College of Maine.
-At WVSOM, Tran is currently the Vice President of the WVSOM Leadership team, and has also been on the WVSOM Board of Governors.
+Tran also holds a Bachelor of Science degree in Biological Sciences from the University of California, Davis, and a Master of Health Services Administration from St. Joseph's College of Maine.
+At WVSOM, Tran was the Vice President of the WVSOM Leadership team, and has also been on the WVSOM Board of Governors.
 He holds memberships in the Student Osteopathic Medical Association, the West Virginia Osteopathic Medical Association, Osteopathic Political Action Committee, and the American College of Physicians, among many others.
 Tran has also spent time at the Robert C. Byrd Clinic, WVSOM, where he assisted and followed local Family Medical Physicians, and volunteered as a Medical Student at the FV Hospital in Ho Chi Minh City, Vietnam.
 Concurrently, he is an experienced presenter and is well versed in research; a few of his studies include:Isolated Visceral Angioedema: An Uncommon Complication of ACEI Therapy and Procalcitonin As A Serum Biomarker for Bacterial Infections In Critically Ill Children.
 Finally, a few of his most notable award receipts include the WVOM Student Government Association Leadership Award, the Dr. Aldelman WVSOM Leadership Award, and the WVSOM Roland P. Sharp President's Excellence Award.